shopwareLabs/SwagGraphQL/readme.md

 ```

 ## Dependencies

 It uses [webonyx/graphql-php](https://github.com/webonyx/graphql-php) for the GraphQL part
 and the Shopware 6 Framework-Bundle for schema generation and query resolving.

 The Tests also depend on the Shopware 6 Content-Bundle.

 ## Known Problems

 Nested connections don't really work.
 The connection information (total, pageInfo and aggregation) aren't returned.
-Also the input arguments for nested connections are ignored for now.